mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Classes/Barbarian/Path of the Beast.md

 ### Infectious Fury

 At 10th level, when you hit a creature with your natural weapons while you are raging, the beast within you can curse your target with rabid fury.
-The target must succeed on a Wisdom saving throw (DC equal to 8 + your Constitution modifier + your proficiency bonus) or suffer one of the following effects (your choice):
+The target must succeed on a [[Wisdom]] saving throw (DC equal to 8 + your Constitution modifier + your proficiency bonus) or suffer one of the following effects (your choice):

-- The target must use its reaction to make a melee attack against another creature of your choice that you can see.
+- The target must use its [[reaction]] to make a melee attack against another creature of your choice that you can see.

-- Target takes 2d12 psychic damage.
+- Target takes 2d12 [[psychic]] damage.

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your [[proficiency bonus]], and you regain all expended uses when you finish a [[long rest]].

 ### Call the Hunt

 At 14th level, the beast within you grows so powerful that you can spread its ferocity to others and gain resilience from them joining your hunt.
-When you enter your rage, you can choose a number of other willing creatures you can see within 30 feet of you equal to your Constitution modifier (minimum of one creature).
-You gain 5 temporary hit points for each creature that accepts this feature.
+When you enter your [[rage]], you can choose a number of other willing creatures you can see within 30 feet of you equal to your [[Constitution]] modifier (minimum of one creature).
+You gain 5 [[temporary hit points]] for each creature that accepts this feature.
 Until the rage ends, the chosen creatures can use the following benefit once on each of their turns: when the creature hits a target with an attack roll and deals damage to it, the creature can roll a d6 and gain a bonus to the damage equal to the number rolled.

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your [[proficiency bonus]], and you regain all expended uses when you finish a [[long rest]].